yodkwtf/ed-vault-nextjs/README.md

-# EdVault - A Next.js Online Marketplace for Educators
+# EdVault - An Online Marketplace for Educators

 EdVault is a full-stack online marketplace built with Next.js, designed for educators to share, sell, and purchase educational resources.
 Whether you're a teacher, instructor, or education professional, EdVault provides a platform to monetize your notes, solutions, books, and more.